 Moscow Had High Hopes for Trump in 2016

-He wasn’t the only one celebrating.
-The day after Trump’s surprise White House win, Margarita Simonyan, editor-in-chief of state channel RT, tweeted her intention to drive around Moscow with an American flag in her car window.
-And I’ll never forget the moment a Russian official told me she had smoked a cigar and drunk a bottle of champagne (yes, MORE champagne) to toast Trump winning.
-In Moscow, expectations were high that Trump would scrap sanctions against Russia; perhaps, even, recognise the Crimean Peninsula, annexed from Ukraine, as part of Russia.
+She wasn’t alone in popping champagne.
+The day after Mr. Trump’s stunning White House victory, Margarita Simonyan, the editor-in-chief of state channel RT, tweeted her plan to drive around Moscow with an American flag waving from her window.
+Then there was the day when a Russian official told me she had smoked a cigar and drunk a bottle of champagne-yes, more champagne-to toast Trump’s winning.
+Expectations were high in Moscow that Trump would scrap sanctions on Russia; perhaps-even-recognize Crimea, annexed from Ukraine, as part of Russia.

-“The value of Trump was that he never preached on human rights in Russia,” explains Konstantin Remchukov, the owner and editor-in-chief of newspaper Nezavisimaya Gaetani didn’t take long for all that fizz to go flat.
+“On the other hand, the value of Trump was that he never preached on human rights in Russia,” says Konstantin Remchukov, owner and editor-in-chief of the newspaper Nezavisimaya Gaetani never took much time before all that fizz went flat.
 “Trump introduced the heaviest sanctions against Russia at that time,” recalls Remchukov.

-“By the end of his term, a lot of people were disappointed in his presidency.
-“Which is why, eight years on – publicly at least – Russian officials are more cautious about the prospect of a second Trump term.
+And by the end of his term, many were disappointed with his presidency.
+“Which is why, eight years on-publicly at least-Russian officials are more cautious about the prospect of a second Trump term.

 2016: High Hopes and a Promising Start

-When Trump first ran for president in 2016, his unorthodox style and disruptive approach to American politics caught the attention of many in Russia.
-His public admiration for Putin and his skepticism about NATO sparked hopes among Russian officials and commentators that Trump would shift U.S. foreign policy in a direction more favorable to Moscow.
+When Trump first campaigned for president in 2016, many people in Russia were riveted by his unconventional style and disruptive approach to U.S. politics.
+By declaring publicly his admiration for Putin and skepticism about NATO, his candidacy raised hopes among Russian officials and commentators that he would change U.S. foreign policy to a direction more favorable to Moscow.

-Throughout his campaign and into the early days of his presidency, Trump appeared to offer a break from the traditionally hawkish stance that Washington had taken toward Russia, particularly after the annexation of Crimea in 2014.
-Moscow viewed Trump as someone who might soften sanctions and pursue a more cooperative relationship.
+Through his campaign and into the early days of his presidency, Trump seemed to present a departure from the traditionally hawkish stance that Washington had taken toward Russia, especially since the annexation of Crimea back in 2014.
+Moscow saw him as someone who may ease sanctions and pursue a more cooperative relationship.

 Moscow

-But while Trump’s presidency did see some changes in tone, many of the high hopes Moscow had for a major reset in relations never materialized.
-Sanctions imposed over Russia’s actions in Ukraine remained in place, and Trump’s administration faced significant internal and external pressure to take a tougher stance on Russia, particularly after allegations of Russian interference in the 2016 election clouded the political atmosphere in Washington.
+Of course, Trump’s presidency did mark some change in tone-but little of the high hopes Moscow had for any kind of major reset in the relationship translated into actual changes.
+Sanctions over Russia’s actions in Ukraine remained in place and were joined by a lot of internal and external pressure on the Trump administration to take a harder line against Russia, especially after the cloud of Russian interference allegations over the 2016 election started enveloping the political atmosphere in Washington.

 2024: A More Cautious Approach

-As Trump campaigns for the presidency again in 2024, Moscow is watching his candidacy with far more caution.
-While the Kremlin remains interested in any potential U.S. president who might be more pragmatic toward Russia, officials have tempered their expectations after the mixed results of Trump’s first term.
+As Trump seeks the presidency once more in 2024, Moscow is viewing the candidacy with considerably more restraint.
+The Kremlin remains keen on anyone who might finally emerge as the U.S. president who would be pragmatic toward Russia, but officials have toned down their expectations after the mixed results of Trump’s first term.

-“There’s no sense of euphoria or hope like there was in 2016,” said a senior Russian foreign policy expert.
-“This time, we are being more realistic.
-Trump’s promises didn’t lead to the breakthrough in relations that some in Moscow were expecting.
-We have to remember that even if Trump wins, there are limits to what he can achieve, especially with the U.S. political system as divided as it is.”
+“There’s no euphoria and hope like in 2016,” said a senior Russian foreign policy expert.
+“This time, they are more to the point.
+So when Trump promised promising things, there was not that cardinal breakthrough in relations, which people in Moscow were hoping for.
+And if Trump succeeds, then there are still limitations to what he can do, considering the US political system is split.”

 Moscow

-In 2024, Russian officials are also keenly aware of the political dynamics in the U.S. and how Trump’s candidacy is viewed.
-After years of investigations and political battles surrounding his ties to Russia, Trump’s relationship with Moscow remains a point of contention in American politics.
-This makes any move toward rapprochement even more difficult, should Trump win.
+In 2024, Russian officials are also very sensitive to the political landscape of the United States and how Trump’s candidacy is perceived.
+For years of allegations and investigations concerning his ties with Moscow, Trump’s relationship with Moscow remains a contention in American politics.
+This makes rapprochement efforts even more complicated should Trump win.

-Another reason for Moscow’s more measured stance is that the global geopolitical landscape has shifted since 2016.
-Russia is now more focused on its own regional interests and its ongoing military involvement in Ukraine.
-Relations with the West have deteriorated further since the invasion of Ukraine in 2022, and Moscow’s primary concern is navigating the increasingly hostile economic and diplomatic environment it faces from both Europe and the U.S.
+A further reason for Moscow’s more cautious behaviour is that the international geostrategic situation has shifted since 2016.
+Russia is becoming more interested in its regional considerations and a continued military presence in Ukraine.
+Relations with the West are even worse than ever since the invasion of Ukraine in 2022; Moscow’s greatest concern is making its way through an increasingly hostile economic and diplomatic environment it faces at the hands of both Europe and the U.S.

-“While Russia is still interested in a more favorable U.S. administration, the reality is that the stakes have changed,” said the foreign policy expert.
-“The conflict in Ukraine has become the central issue in Russia’s relations with the West, and that will not change, regardless of who is in the White House.”
+“While Russia remains desirous of a better U.S. administration, the circumstances are quite different now,” stated a foreign policy specialist.
+“The Ukraine conflict has become the major issue in Russia’s relations with the West, and that will not fundamentally change, regardless of which member of the Democratic Party will be inhabiting the White House.”

 Moscow

-There is also a growing recognition in Moscow that Washington’s overall stance toward Russia—especially concerning sanctions and military aid to Ukraine—may not shift dramatically, even if Trump returns to office.
-While Trump has criticized U.S. involvement in Ukraine and called for reducing military aid, the broad bipartisan consensus in Congress to support Ukraine remains strong.
+There is growing recognition in Moscow that the overall stance of Washington toward Russia—particularly regarding sanctions and military aid to Ukraine—may not suddenly change even if Trump returns to office.
+While Trump has criticized U.S. involvement in Ukraine and called for reducing military aid, the broad bipartisan consensus of Congress to support Ukraine remains strong.

 Looking to the Future

-Despite the caution, Russia continues to monitor Trump’s campaign closely.
-Some in Moscow believe that a Trump victory could lead to at least a de-escalation of tensions, particularly if he pushes for a reevaluation of U.S. military commitments abroad and a reduction in sanctions.
-But officials and analysts are clear-eyed about the challenges of achieving any meaningful shift in U.S.-Russia relations.
+Despite the warning, Moscow remains carefully attuned to the Trump campaign.
+Some in Moscow believe that a Trump victory could at least de-escalate tensions, especially if he advocates for a review of U.S. military commitments abroad and for a roll-back of sanctions.
+But officials and analysts are realistic about the hurdles of achieving any change of substance in U.S.-Russia relations.

-In the meantime, Moscow is maintaining its focus on cultivating relationships with other global powers like China, as well as on fortifying its own domestic resilience in the face of ongoing Western sanctions.
+In the meantime, Moscow continues to concentrate on forging relations with other world powers such as China, and fortifying its own domestic resilience against ongoing Western sanctions.

-For now, the Kremlin will watch from the sidelines, weighing its options but understanding that regardless of the outcome, the road to improved relations with Washington remains complex.
+For now, the Kremlin will look and weigh its options but understand that regardless of the outcome, the road to improved relations with Washington remains

 stay connected with fact and us for more such news.